10 Best Solar Reflective Paint for Roofs

 3- Fungal Growth Reduction:

-However, there are a few issues with heat-blocking paint, which you may need to keep in mind before applying them.
+However, there are a few issues with heat-blocking paint, which you may need to keep in mind before applying it.

 What are the Cons?